TimHasenbein/Haplofun/README.md

 Haplofun is available as web server application at **[datascience-fzb.shinyapps.io/haplofun](https://datascience-fzb.shinyapps.io/haplofun/)**.

 > [!NOTE]
-> The public server enforces a 500 kB VCF file size limit (< 1,000 variants and < 1,000 samples recommended).
+> The public server enforces a 500 kb VCF file size limit (< 1,000 variants and < 1,000 samples recommended).
 > Initial page load may take a while, as the server spins up and loads all required packages and dependencies.
 > Note on usage with diploid genomes: Haplofun only works for phased biallelic genotypes, i.e., the VCF files may only contain genotypes "0|0", "0|1" and "1|1".
 ---